 Superfans vs. Casual Listeners

 Recognise your superfans and treat them accordingly.
 These are the people commenting on every post, sharing your content regularly, and showing up to multiple shows.
 They deserve special attention and acknowledgement.
 But, don’t ignore casual listeners who engage occasionally.
 Someone who comments once every few months might still be a valuable fan, they’re just not as vocal about it.
 Treat every genuine comment as valuable.
 So, create different levels of engagement for different types of fans.
 Superfans might get personal replies or early access to content.
 Casual fans get friendly responses that don’t require as much investment in time.
-At the end of the day, you are a musician, and you need to spend your time doing what you do best, which is making the music.
+You’re a musician.
+Your job is making music, not managing social media 8 hours a day.

 Long-term Engagement Strategies